Variables in Python

 Naming rules

-2. Names must start with a letter or underscore.
+2. A name must start with a letter or underscore.

 Python 3.13